HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.tutorial-django.md

     python manage.py migrate
     ```

     When you run the server the first time, it creates a default SQLite database in the file `db.sqlite3` that is intended for development purposes, but can be used in production for low-volume web apps.
-For additional information about databases, see the [[vs.1.7.#types-of-databases]] section.
+For additional information about databases, see the [types-of-databases](#types-of-databases) section.

 1. To verify the Django project, make sure your virtual environment is activated, then start Django's development server using the command `python manage.py runserver`.
 The server runs on the default port 8000, and you see output like the following output in the terminal window: